 This theory of leadership suggests that no single leadership style is best.
 The leadership style commonly depends on the task.
 According to situational theory of leadership, the most effective leaders are those who can adapt their style to the situation and responses considering its tasks, group, and other factors.
 Its authors, Dr. Paul Hersey and Kenneth Blanchard (1982) believed that the right style of leadership depends on the maturity level of the leaders' and the groups' knowledge and competence.
 Blanchard and Hersey identified four levels of maturity namely the M1: members lack knowledge and skills; M2: members are willing and enthusiastic but lacks ability; M3: members have the skills and capability but unwilling, and; M4: members are highly skilled and willing to complete their tasks.
 These levels of maturity are applied with corresponding leadership styles identified by Blanchard and Hersey.
-M1 or low maturity is paired with a telling leader, M2 or medium maturity is paired with a delegating leader, M3, with participating leader, and M4 or high maturity is paired with a delegating leader
+M1 or low maturity is paired with a telling leader, M2 or medium maturity is paired with a selling leader, M3, with participating leader, and M4 or high maturity is paired with a delegating leader.

-Domain of Inquiry
+Statement of the problem

-The study explored on how the selected school administrators in the Schools Division of Guimaras managed the changes brought about by the new normal in education.
-In order to approach the overall aim, objectives were formulated.
+The overall aim of this study focused on how the selected school administrators at the Schools Division of Guimaras managed the changes brought about by the new normal in education.

+In order to approach the overall aim, two objectives were formulated.
 Each objective was addressed by answering the corresponding research questions.

-What stories do participants have about schools changes and challenges during the pandemic, and what story plot can be abstracted from school heads in managing the changes and challenges in the school systems during the pandemic?
+- 1. What are the changes and challenges that schools have encountered during the pandemic? - 2.
+How do the school heads manage the changes and challenges in the school systems during the pandemic?